griga23/shoe-store/lab2.md

 GROUP BY email;
 ```

-Verify results
+Verify your results:
 ```
 SELECT * FROM shoe_loyalty_levels;
 ```

 ### 6. Promotions Calculation

-Let's find out if some customers are eligible for some special promotions.
+Let's find out if some customers are eligible for special promotions.

-Find which customer should receive special promotion for their 10th order of the same brand
+Find which customer should receive a special promotion for their 10th order of the same shoe brand.
 ```
 SELECT
    email,